Links on Android Authority may earn us a commission. Learn more.

-If you’re a smart home owner, there’s a good chance you’ve seen the words Zigbee or Z-Wave on devices you’ve purchased.
-That doesn’t mean you know what either of them are, of course, and even if you do, it could be unclear how they differ.
+If you’re a smart home owner, there’s a good chance you’ve seen the terms Zigbee or Z-Wave on some of the devices you’ve bought, such as the 4th gen Amazon Echo.
+It may not be clear what either means though, and even if you are familiar, you may not be sure how the technologies differ.

-In short, Zigbee and Z-Wave are wireless protocols that allow your connected devices to “talk” to each other.
-Rather than using power-hungry Wi-Fi or short-range Bluetooth, Zigbee and Z-Wave connect smart home accessories using low-energy radio waves.
-You won’t find the technologies outside of the smart home sphere.
+For newcomers, then, Zigbee and Z-Wave are wireless protocols that allow smart home accessories to talk to each other.
+Rather than power-hungry Wi-Fi or short-range Bluetooth, Zigbee and Z-Wave rely on distinct forms of low-energy radio.
+You won’t find the protocols outside of the smart home arena.

-You may find that one is better suited for your smart home needs than the other.
-So let’s get to it — in the Zigbee vs Z-Wave showdown, which is the best for your money?
-Will they even matter (spoiler alert) in the near future?
+Although they’re not required to set up a smart home, they are favored by some people, and it’s possible that one is better suited for your needs than the other.
+So let’s get to it — in the Zigbee vs Z-Wave showdown, which is best for your money?
+Will they even matter (spoiler) in the near future?

 Zigbee vs Z-Wave: Basic specs

-Zigbee uses the IEEE’s 802.15.4 personal-area network standard to keep compatible devices connected.
-With AES 128-bit symmetric encryption, it keeps your data (shared from device to device) relatively secure.
-It runs at 2.4GHz, which is pretty good, but could lead to interference from the many Wi-Fi devices sharing that band.
-At data speeds of 250kbps, it also responds pretty well to your commands.
+Zigbee uses the IEEE’s 802.15.4 personal-area network standard to keep compatible devices linked.
+With AES 128-bit symmetric encryption, it keeps your data relatively secure.
+It operates over the 2.4GHz band, which is generally good, but could lead to interference from the many Wi-Fi products sharing that space.
+In any case data speeds are about 250kbps, so it should respond pretty well to commands.

-Z-Wave shares AES 128-bit symmetric encryption, but its 800-900MHz radio frequency range puts it slightly ahead of Zigbee, as it’s less likely to encounter interference.
+Z-Wave shares Zigbee’s AES 128-bit symmetric encryption, but its 800-900MHz radio frequency range can be an advantage, as it’s less likely to produce interference.

 Zigbee vs Z-Wave: Range and compatibility

 Z-Wave has a range of 100m (328ft) between points of contact.
-That’s a good distance that should work fine in the average home — unless you want to connect with the shed in your backyard perhaps, or for some reason you have widely-spaced devices inside a large house.
-Even if that’s the case, Z-Wave’s SoCs (systems-on-chip) let you place additional devices in buffer zones to boost your signal.
+That’s a good distance that should work fine in the average home, unless perhaps you want to connect with the shed in your backyard, or for some reason you have widely-spaced devices inside a large house.
+Even when that is the case, Z-Wave’s SoCs (systems-on-chip) let you place additional devices in buffer zones to boost your signal.

-Zigbee’s range, in contrast, can be as low as 10m (33ft), so you’ll need your devices to be a little closer together.
-That range can extend as far as 30m (98ft) if wall materials and line of sight cooperate.
-So it’s still in the running, you’ll just want to keep that in mind for bigger spaces.
+Zigbee’s range, in contrast, can be as low as 10m (33ft), so you’ll need your devices to sit closer together.
+It can extend as far as 30m (98ft) if wall materials and line-of-sight cooperate.
+So it’s still in the running, you’ll just want to keep range in mind for bigger dwellings.

 Z-Wave capacity taps out at 232 simultaneous devices, while Zigbee allows for 65,000 or more.
-That’s a huge difference.
-It shouldn’t really affect your choice however, unless you’re among the sliver of smart home owners who somehow have over 232 accessories.
-Then again, given the pace of the tech world, you may want that much connectivity within a few years.
+That’s a huge difference, but shouldn’t really affect your choice, since few if any people have over 232 smart home accessories.
+Then again, given the pace of the tech world, you might want that much capacity within a few years.

 Zigbee vs Z-Wave: Devices